R. Kelly avoids lengthy add-on to 30-year prison sentence

-CHICAGO (AP) — A federal judge on Thursday rejected a call from prosecutors to keep R. Kelly behind bars until he is 100, instead telling the Grammy Award-winning R&B singer he would serve all but one of his 20 years on child sex convictions simultaneously with a previous racketeering sentence.
+CHICAGO (AP) — R. Kelly was sentenced on Thursday to 20 years in prison for child pornography and enticement of minors for sex but will serve all but one of those simultaneously with a separate 30-year sentence on racketeering and sex trafficking convictions.

-Handed down in a courtoom in Kelly’s hometown of Chicago, the sentence means Kelly could make it out of prison alive, when he is about 80.
-Prosecutors had asked Judge Harry Leinenweber to sentence him to 25 years — and to not let him begin serving those until after he completed the first 30-year sentence, imposed on him last year in New York.
+The sentence means Kelly could leave prison alive, when he’s about 80.
+Prosecutors had asked Judge Harry Leinenweber to sentence the 56-year-old Grammy Award winner to 25 years and have him start serving them only after he completed his earlier sentence.
+That would have been tantamount to sending him to prison for life.

-“The nature of this offense is … horrific,” Leinenweber said in explaining the 20-year sentence.
-He noted that Kelly’s sexual abuse victims would suffer from his crimes for the rest of their lives.

-At the same time, he accepted defense arguments that Kelly might not even make it to 80, so handing him a consecutive lengthy sentence, rather than allowing him to serve all but one year of it simultaneously, didn’t make much sense.

-“He has a life expectancy of not a hell of a lot more,” the judge said.
-“He is 56 years of age.”

-Kelly’s defense lawyer celebated the ruling as a victory, and some of the singer’s fans could be heard cheering outside the courtroom.
+They argued that the stiffer punishment was justified by the seriousness of the crimes and what they said was Kelly’s lack of remorse.

-Kelly remained still, his eyes downcast, as Leinenweber explained what was at times a hard-to-follow sentence.
-He did seem to show some emotion when a representative read a statement written by “Jane,” one of his accusers and a key prosecution witness.
+Kelly remained still and impassive, his eyes downcast, when the judge issued his sentence in a Chicago federal courtroom.
+His composure slipped slightly, however, when a representative read a statement written by “Jane,” a key prosecution witness.

 “I was brainwashed by Robert and a sex slave,” Jane’s statement said.
 “It almost killed me.”

-Kelly did not make a statement in court prior to the sentencing decision, heeding the advice of his lawyer, Jennifer Bonjean, to stay quiet while they appeal both his Chicago and New York convictions.
+Kelly’s lawyer, Jennifer Bonjean, said she was pleased with the judge’s decision.

-“It’s the right outcome,” Bonjean said.
+“It’s the right outcome,” she told reporters following the hearing.
 “The judge was reasonable.
 He, I think, took into account both sides and ultimately was fair.”

-The U.S. Attorney in Chicago, John Lausch, conceded that prosecutors were disappointed Kelly didn’t receive more consecutive prison time.
-But he added, “Twenty years is a significant sentence, and we are happy that that was imposed in this case.”

-The judge said at the outset of the hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex, a determination that was important in deciding whether to extend Kelly’s current term sigificantly.
+Leinenweber said at the outset of the hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex.

 “The (government’s) whole theory of grooming, was sort of the opposite of fear of bodily harm,” the judge told the court.
 “It was the fear of lost love, lost affections (from Kelly)’. … It just doesn’t seem to me that it rises to the fear of bodily harm.”